Order a 2014 Birthday Offering packet

 The Birthday Offering is a PW offering collected in the spring of each year to celebrate the blessings in the lives of Presbyterian Women.
 The offering funds up to five projects that are not included in ongoing General Assembly mission support, such as agricultural development, child care, community organization, criminal justice, drug counseling, economic justice, elderly care, employment training, homelessness, literacy, violence and women’s concerns.

-After reviewing numerous proposals, the Creative Ministries Offering Committee chose Westminster Neighborhood Ministries to receive the sole grant from the 2013 Birthday Offering.
-Gifts to the 2013 Birthday Offering will allow this ministry in Indianapolis to expand educational services to children and adults, and provide financial counseling to families.
+After reviewing numerous proposals, the Creative Ministries Offering Committee chose Blue Corn Mothers Alliance to receive the sole grant from the 2014 Birthday Offering.
+Gifts to the 2014 Birthday Offering will allow this ministry in Albuquerque to offer culturally-appropriate services for Native American women who have experienced domestic violence.
 The goal for the offering is $500,000; give now.

 In 1922, to celebrate the 10th anniversary of the Woman’s Auxiliary (PCUS), it was decided that an offering should be made for a definite cause.
 That same year, Hallie Paxson Winsborough, superintendent of women’s work, visited Miss Dowd’s School for Girls in Kochi, Japan.
 Realizing the school’s needs, she challenged members of the Women’s Auxiliary to give one penny for each year of their life as a birthday gift to the school.
 Over the years, that tradition has become known as the Birthday Offering.
 Presbyterian Women have given more than $29 million in support of mission projects throughout the world.

 Birthday Offering grants range from $200,000 to $750,000.
 Grant requests come from a variety of sources including PC(USA) governing bodies, health agencies, overseas churches, ecumenical councils, community groups, educational institutions and church related groups.
 Projects must meet the criteria established by Presbyterian Women.